-ADF&G annually reviews the NMFS sablefish stock assessment and sets the Aleutian Islands state-waters sablefish GHL at approximately 5% of the combined federal BSAI total allowable catch.
-Season dates for the state waters fishery coincide with the federal IFQ season to allow for sablefish harvest inside state waters during the entire IFQ fishery (Table 1).
-Longline, pot, jig, and hand troll are the only legal gear types.
-Since 1995, vessels using longline gear account for the majority of the harvest except in 2020 and 2021 when boats mostly fished with pot gear (Table 2).
-Federal regulation changes allowing for retention of halibut in pot gear in the BSAI, whale interactions, and slinky pots becoming more prevalent could all be possible factors in pot gear becoming the main gear type in the state-waters fishery in 2020 and 2021.
-While trawl is not a legal gear type, bycatch in trawl fisheries has accounted for a portion of the removals since 1995.
+ADF&G annually reviews the NMFS sablefish stock assessment and sets the Aleutian Islands state-waters sablefish GHL at 5% of the combined federal BSAI allowable biological catch.
+Season dates for the state-waters fishery coincide with the federal IFQ season to allow for sablefish harvest inside state waters during the IFQ fishery (Table 1).
+Longline, pot, mechanical jigging machine (jig), and hand troll are legal gear types.
+From 1995 to 2019, vessels using longline gear accounted for the majority of the harvest.
+Beginning in 2020 boats have mostly fished with pot gear (Table 2).
+Federal regulation changes allowing for retention of halibut in pot gear in the BSAI, whale interactions, and slinky pots becoming more prevalent likely contributed to pot gear becoming the main gear type in the state-waters fishery.
+Although trawl is not a legal gear type, bycatch in trawl fisheries has accounted for a portion of the removals since 1995.

-The GHL was achieved annually from 1996 through 2002 but has not been fully harvested since 2003.
-Total fishery value peaked in 2011 at \$0.98 million (Table 1).
+The GHL was achieved annually from 1996 through 2002 and from 2022 through 2023, but not fully harvested from 2003 to 2021.
+Total fishery value peaked in 2023 at \$2.22 million (Table 1).
 For more history on regulation changes and fishery effort for the Aleutian Islands sablefish fishery, refer to the 2017 BSAI annual management report (Beder and Shaishnikoff 2018).

-2021 FISHERY
+2023 FISHERY

-The 2021 Aleutian Islands state-waters sablefish GHL was 894,200 pounds, an increase of 108% from the 2020 GHL (Table 1).
-Season dates were concurrent with the IFQ season: March 6 through December 7.
-Fishery harvest was 119,979 pounds taken by 24 vessels, including incidental catch by trawl vessels (Table 1); vessels longlining harvested 37,996 pounds and pot vessels harvested 73,887 pounds.
-Incidental catch by trawl vessels accounted for 8,095 pounds during the 2021 fishery (Table 2).
-Participants in federal IFQ/CDQ fisheries accounted for 93% of the harvest.
-Average exvessel price was \$2.12 per pound for an estimated exvessel value of \$201,226 (Table 1).
+The 2023 Aleutian Islands state-waters sablefish GHL was 1,907,000 pounds, an increase of 48% from the 2022 GHL, and the largest in the history of the fishery (Table 1).
+The season opened on March 10 concurrent with the IFQ season and closed October 1.
+This is the second season since the early 2000s state-water fishery closed before the IFQ season (December 7).
+Fishery harvest was 1,961,776 pounds taken by 33 vessels (Table 1).
+Longline vessels harvested 41,134 pounds and pot vessels harvested 1,918,142 pounds.
+Incidental catch by trawl vessels accounted for 2,500 pounds during the 2023 fishery (Table 2).
+Participants in federal IFQ/CDQ fisheries accounted for 15% of the harvest compared to harvesting 11% in 2022.
+Average exvessel price was \$1.76 per pound for an estimated exvessel value of \$2,215,584 (Table 1).